peruvianidol/mikeaparicio.com/_src/posts/2023-02-17-design-system-diary-part-1.md

 I try to make this deck accessible to folks of different disciplines, so that people can get a basic understanding of design systems and the value they create regardless of whether they are actually working to design/build the product.
 The deck also serves as a great onboarding tool when new people join the company.

-The basic stucture of the deck is:
+The basic structure of the deck is:

 1. Why companies struggle with getting a design from concept to production
 2. What are design systems and how to they help solve this struggle